emqx/blog/en/201911/lightweight-edge-computing-emqx-kuiper-and-azure-iot-hub-integration-solution.md

 ## Summary

-Through this article, readers can understand that the EMQ X solution at the edge can be used to develop a system based on edge data analysis very quickly and flexibly, achieving low data latency, low cost and safe processing.
+Through this article, readers can understand that the EMQX solution at the edge can be used to develop a system based on edge data analysis very quickly and flexibly, achieving low data latency, low cost and safe processing.
 Azure IoT also offers the IoT Edge solution, comparing to Azure's solution,

 - Kuiper's runtime is extremely lightweight.
 Azure IoT Edge requires related language runtime, and installation package deployed to edge devices is more heavy.
 - Kuiper's SQL based business logic implementation is more quick and simple, but it lacks of flexibility when processing complex business logics.
 Azure IoT Edge is better than Kuiper at this point.